Stargate (1981 video game): Ports

-Ports of Stargate were being developed for the Atari 5200 console and the Atari 8-bit computers by Atari, Inc. programmer Steve Baker in 1984, but were not released.
+Ports of Stargate were being developed for the Atari 5200 console and the Atari 8-bit computers by Atari programmer Steve Baker in 1984, but were not released.
 The game was also ported to the Commodore 64, Apple II, the Amiga, Atari ST and IBM PC.

-The Family Computer port developed by HAL (renamed Star Gate, and later named Defender II for U.S. release) has some elements in common with their Millipede (renamed Milli-Pede, later named back to Millipede for U.S. release) and Joust ports, as well as Mike Tyson's Punch-Out!!, all of which were released around the same time.
-In particular, the title jingles for Milli-Pede, Star Gate, and Joust are almost identical, the music played when Star Gate begins is a longer version of the opponent entrance music from Punch-Out!!, and the music played during Star Gate's intermission screen between waves is the same as the screen after a loss in Punch-Out!!.
+The Nintendo Entertainment System port developed by HAL Laboratory (renamed Star Gate, and later named Defender II for U.S. release) has some elements in common with their Millipede and Joust ports, as well as Mike Tyson's Punch-Out!!, all of which were released around the same time.
+In particular, the title jingles for the NES versions of Millipede, Stargate, and Joust are almost identical; the music at the opening of the NES version of Stargate is a longer version of the opponent entrance music from Punch-Out!!, and the music that plays on the intermission screen between waves is the same as the screen after a loss in Punch-Out!!.

 Name change

-The Defender II name was used in some home releases, due to legal issues (according to the bonus material for Midway Arcade Treasures, Williams wanted to "make sure they could own the trademark" on the Defender name).
+The Defender II name was used in some home releases due to legal issues (according to the bonus material for Midway Arcade Treasures, Williams wanted to "make sure they could own the trademark" on the Defender name).
 The name Defender II has been used on many home ports and game compilation appearances, but not in arcades.
-The Atari 2600 port was originally sold as Stargate, but was renamed to Defender II for a later re-release.
-The Amiga and Atari ST ports were developed by Jeff Minter and includes Defender, Stargate and Defender II.
+The Atari 2600 port was originally sold as Stargate, but was renamed Defender II for a later re-release.
+The Amiga and Atari ST ports were developed by Jeff Minter and includes Defender, Stargate, and Defender II.

 Reception

 Computer and Video Games scored the Atari VCS version 89% in 1989.
-In 1996, GamesMaster ranked the arcade version 82nd on their "Top 100 Games of All Time" list.
+In 1996, GamesMaster ranked the arcade version 82nd on their list of the "Top 100 Games of All Time".